 But for all its ease of use, the box does have its limitations.
-Despite a USB port on the front, you can't play any videos from a memory stick, as you can with most new video players and set top boxes.
-There's also no option to push video, images or music to the box over your home network, which seems like a bit of an oversight in the age of AirPlay.
+Despite a USB port on the front, you can’t play back any videos on a memory stick, as you can most new video players and set top boxes.
+And nor can you push video, images or music to it over your home network, which seems like a bit of an oversight in the age of AirPlay.

 There’s also the issue of connecting the Humax DTR-1000 to the web.
 The current model doesn’t have Wi-Fi built in, so we hope your TV is next to your router, because otherwise you’re going to have to faff around trying to set up powerline adaptors.
 And that’s not quite as simple as pressing play, like the rest of YouView is.